larryhastings/starvote/README.md

     ):
 ```

-`election` tabulates an election based on your
+`election` tabulates an election based on the
-parameter and returns a `list` containing the
+arguments you pass in and returns a `list` containing
-winners.
+the winners.
 (Even for single-winner STAR Voting--in
 that case, the list will only contain one element.)

-`method` specifies which election system you want to use,
+`method` specifies which method (which "election system")
+you want to use in this election, via predefined `Method`
-via predefined `Method` objects.
-The allowed values are:
+objects.
+The supported values are:

 * `starvote.STAR_Voting`,
 * `starvote.Bloc_STAR_Voting`,
 * `starvote.Allocated_Score_Voting`, and
 * `starvote.Reweighted_Range_Voting`.

-Since those are a lot to
-type, `starvote` also provides nicknames, respectively:
+Since those are a lot to type, `starvote` also provides
+nicknames for these methods, respectively:

 * `starvote.star`,
 * `starvote.bloc`,